Martins-Code/DataScienceProjects/README.md

 - Visualizing model performance using residual plots, feature importance plots, learning curves, and cross-validated performance plots.

 Tags: data-analysis, data-visualization, machine-learning

+## Project 4: Cancer Data Analysis

+In this project, I performed an in-depth analysis of cancer data to predict the diagnosis using various machine learning algorithms.
+The project covered the following steps:

+- Data loading and initial exploration to understand the dataset.
+- Data preprocessing including handling missing values and categorical variables.
+- Data visualization using matplotlib, seaborn, and other libraries to gain insights.
+- Feature engineering and encoding categorical variables.
+- Splitting the data into training and testing sets.
+- Training and evaluating multiple machine learning models (Random Forest, Gradient Boosting, Logistic Regression, K-Nearest Neighbors, Multi-Layer Perceptron, Support Vector Classifier).
+- Analyzing and comparing the accuracy of each model.
+- Drawing conclusions and insights from the analysis.

+Tags: data-analysis, data-visualization, machine-learning, cancer-analysis

 ## Contributing